NotShrirang/django-finance-tracker/README.md

     -   `Category`: Expense category (e.g., Food, Travel).

 **Note**: When uploading, you will be asked to select a "Target Year".
 This year will override the year in the Excel dates to ensure data consistency.

+## Privacy-First by Design

+TrackMyRupee follows strict privacy principles:

+-  ❌ No SMS reading
+-  ❌ No bank account access
+-  ❌ No selling or sharing financial data
+-  ✅ Full data export and account deletion
+-  Your money.
+Your data.
+Your control.

+## Contributing to TrackMyRupee

+TrackMyRupee is an open-source personal finance tracker.
+Contributions are welcome — features, bug fixes, documentation, and UI improvements.

+👉 See `CONTRIBUTING.md`

+## 💬 What users say

+> “Finally a finance app that doesn’t read my SMS.”
+> — Early user

+> “Simple, clean, and private.”
+> — Indie Hacker

+## 📝 License

+TrackMyRupee is licensed under the MIT License.